 Lunch: Make Picnic Baskets for the guests attending.
 Purchase inexpensive wicker baskets at your local dollar store or craft store.
 Dress up the baskets by hot gluing red & white gingham fabric to the inside of basket.
 Lunch is to be served in the baskets including a plate, napkin and utensils.
 The kids will feel so special when the receive their special pre-packed lunch in their own beautiful basket.
 After lunch, their basket doubles as their “loot bag” for all the items they will collect on their “Bear Hunt.”
 The lunch baskets can consist of Honey and Peanut Butter Sandwiches cut with a teddy bear shaped cookie cutter, a juice box, a fruit cup and of course a pack of teddy graham cookies.
 A neat idea for dessert is to make paw print cupcakes.
 Using your favourite cake flavor and your child’s favourite colour for icing, make little paw prints using 1 junior mint and 4 upside down chocolate chips.
 To cute!

 Games: Bear Hunt – Proceed just like you would on an Easter Egg Hunt.
 Even use those plastic eggs and fill with candy and trinkets.
 To make it more Teddy Bear like, decorate the Eggs with a Bear sticker or draw on a Bear paw print with a black sharpie.
 You can let them go and find anything or you could colour co-ordinate so every child gets the same amount.
 For example, Sally finds and gathers the pink eggs, John finds and gathers the blue..so on.
 You can also use shapes coloured on the eggs for definition.
 Squares, triangles, hearts, stars – anything a toddler can recognize.
 With help of course!
 Another fun game to play just before the party winds down is “Is that your Bear?”
 Have the kids sit in a circle with all their Bears piled in the middle.
 The birthday child will go first.
 They are to put on a blindfold and when they are ready, they are presented with 3 bears, one of which is their own.
 Through touch they are challenged to figure out which Bear belongs to them.
 Perfect for toddlers!
+Get in touch for inquiring about picnic games.

 – Purchase party supplies in Canada